-- Concession holders must use an AFMA approved baiting system.
+- Permit holders must use an AFMA approved baiting system.
 Approval must also be obtained from AFMA for the use of automatic baiting equipment on transfer of a permit or change of the nominated vessel. - A maximum of 15 000 hooks may be used, stowed or secured on the boat. - Every shot using the automatic baiting gear must be set in waters deeper than 200 metres.
-However, where a fisheries observer is on board the boat, only 50 per cent of all hooks using the automatic baiting gear must be set in waters deeper than 200 metres. - Concession holders must use a bird scaring device as specified in permit conditions.
+However, where a fisheries observer is on board the boat, only 50 per cent of all hooks using the automatic baiting gear must be set in waters deeper than 200 metres. - Permit holders must use a bird scaring device as specified in permit conditions. - Permit holders must comply with the Threat Abatement Plan 2018 for the incidental catch (or bycatch) of seabirds during oceanic longline fishing operations.